-Opportunities for people of all ages to get involved!
+Opportunities to get involved!

 The Frederick County Landmarks Foundation is a volunteer driven organization.
 Volunteers are the heart and soul of the Foundation!

 If you care about historic preservation, educating the community about our historic heritage, and building awareness and appreciation for the unique architectural culture of this area, please consider giving the gift of your time and expertise.

 We welcome volunteers of all ages and backgrounds who wish to help with preserving the past to benefit the future of Frederick County.

 Larger groups please call the FCLF Office at 1-301-663-3885.

 Our Barnstormers Committee meets to plan the next event.